 TGax Editor: Please make changes to this paragraph as shown below:

 A STA that supports the Multiple BSSID capability has dot11MultiBSSIDImplemented equal to true and shall set to 1 the Multiple BSSID field of the Extended Capabilities elements that it transmits.
 Support for the Multiple BSSID capability is mandatory for a FILS STA and non-AP HE STA.
-An AP that supports enhancements related to the discovery and advertisement of a nontransmitted BSSID shall set the Enhanced Multi-BSSID Advertisement Support bit in the Extended Capabilities element to 1 and is referred to as an EMA AP. [#Ed]An AP operating in the 6 GHz band with dot11MultiBSSIDImplemented equal to true and advertising a partial list of nontransmitted BSSID profiles shall operate as an EMA AP.
+An AP that supports enhancements related to the discovery and advertisement of a nontransmitted BSSID shall set the Enhanced Multi-BSSID Advertisement Support bit in the Extended Capabilities element to 1 and is referred to as an EMA AP. [#Ed]A 6 GHz AP with dot11MultiBSSIDImplemented equal to true and advertising a partial list of nontransmitted BSSID profiles shall operate as an EMA AP.
 When an AP that does not operate in the 6 GHz band, has dot11MultiBSSIDImplemented equal to true and advertises a partial list of nontransmitted BSSID profiles intends a non-AP STA to discover the complete list of nontransmitted BSSID profiles, where a complete list of nontransmitted BSSID profile comprises only BSSIDs that are discoverable, the AP shall operate as an EMA AP.

 Insert new subclauses 11.1.3.8.2 and 11.1.3.8.3 as follows: